 I tried to explain to my younger employees that nobody’s telling me to go to work.
 I don’t have a schedule.
-And that’s a place that you kind of earn, and you get to.
+And that’s a place that you earn, and you get to.
 It’s a passion.
-It’s more than just barbecue.
+More than just barbecue.
 When I talk about barbecue, to be clear, I’m not just talking about smoking meats.
-I’m talking about hospitality.
-I’m talking about a way of life.
+I’m talking about hospitality, about a way of life.
 Barbecue is a noun, right?
 Not just a verb.
 It’s an event.
 I just love the process.

 Tell me some of your thoughts about charity.
 You probably get ten asks a day.
 How do you determine what to support?
 How to support?
 And on the other side, what kind of support are you getting now that you’re in need?

 Wow.
 Let me answer the latter question.
 A lot of the people who we’ve helped throughout the years have bought gift cards and helped promote us in different ways.
 Just because they’re charities, they don’t necessarily have any money either.
 They’ve been giving us a lot of support, promoting us, things like that.
 We’re always thankful for that partnership.

 In the very beginning, I had partnered with Share Our Strength, which their hashtag is #nokidhungry.
 It made sense to me.
 I come from a family that was federally assisted at some point.
 Had the cheap school lunch.
 And I just think it’s important to give back.

 I think giving back in a food-hospitality way makes sense to me.
 Other people focus on diabetes or cancer, and I think that’s really great.
 The thing is restaurants are more than food.
 They are the neighborhood living room.
 They’re a place of celebration, of gathering.
 It’s important to recognize that, and to give back in that way.